-Native to Scotland, the mountain hare is known for its magnificent coat, which camouflages them; during the summer months, they blend into the heather-clad moorland they frequent with their grey-brown coat often tinged with blue.
+An animal native to Scotland, the mountain hare is known for its magnificent coat, which provides camouflage during the summer months when they blend into the heather-clad moorland with their grey-brown coat often tinged with blue.
 In the winter they turn almost completely white, making them difficult to spot in the snow.

 Mountain hares can be found throughout the Scottish uplands, from Shetland to the Cairngorms.
 They can be found in Scotland all-year-round but are best spotted in early spring when their coats are still white but the snow has melted.
 They are also found in Scandinavia and Siberia, but are only native to the Highlands of Scotland.

-If you’ve been tuning in to the BBC series Autumn Watch, you’ll know that the Cairngorms was one of the locations featured, being home to many rare and precious species, whose habitats are increasingly coming under threat.
+If you’ve been tuning in to the BBC series Autumn Watch, you’ll know that the Cairngorms was one of the locations featured for being home to many rare and precious species, whose habitats are increasingly coming under threat.
 The dark bordered beauty moth, whose brown colouring allow it to blend in quite easily, has seen its habitat diminish over the years, while the Kentish glory moth (pictured) can only be found in the Scottish Highlands between the months of April and May.
-Find out more about the unsual animals in Scotland as featured on Autumnwatch.
+Find out more about the unusual Scottish animals as featured on Autumnwatch.

 Are you on the phone to our call centre?
 Your Customer ID is: